-The Designated Senior Lead (DSL) for safeguarding is the headteacher, Mrs Sue Ward.
-Mrs. Sue Ward is also the Single Point of contact (SPOC) for any child protection concerns about school staff.
+The Designated Safeguarding Lead (DSL) is the headteacher, Mrs Sue Ward.
+Mrs Ward is also the Single Point of contact (SPOC) for any child protection concerns about school staff.

-Mrs. Chloe Lupion is the Deputy Lead within the school.
+Miss Chloe Barber and Mrs Kate Underwood are the Deputy Leads within the school.